-Other courses not listed may be added upon request and need.
+As noted above, other courses not listed may be added upon request on an as-needed basis.

 Syllabus.
-In their first class, students will be provided a detailed syllabus describing the course contents, required text books, objectives and assessment criteria, as well as a schedule of the daily and weekly activities.
+On their first day of class, students will be provided with a detailed syllabus describing the course contents, required textbooks/readings, objectives, and assessment criteria, as well as a schedule of the daily and weekly activities.

 Grading.
 Villanova students will receive transfer credits for those courses taken overseas (i.e., their VU GPA will not be affected by study abroad).
-They will obtain a letter grade from A to F from the Instructors at the University of Cádiz.
-A, B, and C are considered satisfactory grades, while D and F are deemed unsatisfactory (Recall: Cs to Ts!).
+They will obtain a letter grade from A to F from the instructors at the University of Cádiz; A, B, and C are considered satisfactory grades, while D and F are deemed unsatisfactory (Recall: Cs to Ts!).
 Only satisfactory grades (= a C or higher) for the courses taken abroad will go into the student’s transcript.
 Upon program completion and transcript elaboration, certificates shall be issued and submitted to the academic coordinator or mailed to the address suggested by Villanova.

 Duration and Dates

 The program lasts 14 weeks.
-The fall semester begins on September 13, 2014 and ends on December 14, 2014.
+The fall semester begins on September 13, 2014, and ends on December 14, 2014.
 The spring semester begins on February 9, 2015 and ends on May 29, 2015.
-Students may leave for Cádiz a few days prior to the beginning of the semester to get acquainted with the family and get adjusted to Cádiz.
-Students attend classes four days a week (Monday through Thursday)
+Students may leave for Cádiz a few days prior to the beginning of the semester to get acquainted with the family and to get adjusted to Cádiz.
+Students attend classes four days a week (Monday through Thursday).

-Each semester, students can take five courses, equivalent to 15 credits. a total of 3 credits per course for a total of 15 credits of 45 hours (5 courses), the same way they do at Villanova University.
+Each semester, students can take five courses, equivalent to 15 credits, a total of 3 credits per course for a total of 15 credits (5 courses), exactly the same way as they do at Villanova University.

-Participating students should be able to demonstrate upon arrival at least an Intermediate college-level Spanish proficiency for successful program completion.
+Participating students should be able to demonstrate upon arrival at least an intermediate college-level Spanish proficiency for successful completion of the program.
 As in Villanova, each course consists of 45 hours (42 hours of on-campus learning + 3 hours of guided autonomous learning).

 Students may request host family accommodations, full room and board, for the entire semester free of charge (with a Villanova scholarship).
-The International Studies office is offering this scholarship to studentsenrolled in the Cádiz semester program.
+The Office of International Studies is offering this scholarship to studentsenrolled in the Cádiz semester program.
 Students may also choose to be in a student dorm, in which case they will be responsible for covering the costs associated with their room and board.
 We recommend family stays for the following reasons:

-Staying with a family enables students to achieve a high level of immersion in terms of using the language and helps them to form part of everyday life in a Spanish home.
+Staying with a family enables students to achieve a high level of immersion in terms of using the language and helps them learn the everyday life in a Spanish home.
 There is no doubt about the advantages of residing with a local family for increased integration into the culture and social environment, as well as a comprehensive and practical learning period of the language being studied.
-This period of family life will provide not only the opportunity to put into practice the Spanish language theory the student is learning, but will also promote the knowledge of the customs, values, food, habits and culture of the Spanish families.
-Choosing this option will also save money to the students through the VU scholarship.
+This period of family life will provide not only the opportunity to put into practice the Spanish language theory the student is learning, but will also promote the knowledge of the customs, values, food, habits, and culture of the Spanish families.
+Choosing this option will also save money to the students through said VU scholarship.

-All students have the option to request family accommodation for the period of their course by filling in a request form, essential for adapting the needs of each student to the characteristics of the families.
-After the form has been reviewed and enrolment finalized, the student will be assigned family accommodation according to their prior requirements.
+All students have the option to request family accommodation for the period of their course by filling in a request form, essential for accommodating the needs of each student to the characteristics of the families.
+After the form has been reviewed and enrolment has been finalized, the student will be assigned family accommodation according to their prior requirements.

-This optional program offers several extracurricular excursions to various locations throughout Spain.
+This program offers several optional extracurricular excursions to various locations throughout Spain.
 Some of the trips are included in the cost; others have an additional cost.

 Trip to Seville: 1-day field trip to Seville.
 Morning departure from Cádiz.
-Sightseeing tour of the most emblematic monuments and neighborhoods (barrios) of the capital city of Andalucía: the Jewish quarter of Barrio de Santa Cruz, the Cathedral, La Giralda and the Alcázar.
+Sightseeing tour of the most emblematic monuments and neighborhoods (barrios) of the capital city of Andalusia: the Jewish quarter of Barrio de Santa Cruz, the Cathedral, La Giralda, and the Alcázar.

 Trip to Madrid: 1-weekend trip to Madrid.
 Departure on Friday morning and return to Cádiz on Sunday afternoon.
 This includes visits to the Prado and Reina Sofía Museums and a tour of the city’s most emblematic parks and neighborhoods (barrios and districts).

 Trip to Granada: 1-weekend trip to Granada.
 Departure on Friday morning and return to Cádiz on Sunday afternoon.
-This includes visits to the Alhambra Palace, Nasrid Palaces, the Palace of Carlos V, Mirador de San Nicolás (San Nicolas viewpoint) as well as walk tours of the city’s most popular sights and neighborhoods through.
+This includes visits to the Alhambra Palace, Nasrid Palaces, the Palace of Carlos V, Mirador de San Nicolás (San Nicolas Viewpoint), as well as walking tours of the city’s most popular sights and neighborhoods.

-The program has an on-site Villanova resident director, Dr. María Jesús Ruiz Fernández, Profesor titular de la Universidad de Cádiz (Associate Professor at the University of Cádiz).
-She will serve as a local adviser to students and is available to the students on a daily basis from the day of arrival.
+The program has an on-site Villanova resident director, Dr. María Jesús Ruiz Fernández, Profesora titular de la Universidad de Cádiz (Associate Professor at the University of Cádiz).
+She will serve as a local advisor to students and will be available to the students on a daily basis from the day of arrival.
 You may contact her for information prior to leaving for Cádiz.
-Her email address is firstname.lastname@example.org.
+Her email address is: firstname.lastname@example.org.